 This movement will help strengthen the front of your body and engage your shoulders, upper back, and arms.

-Beginner: Modified Kneeling Push-Up
+Beginner: Modified kneeling push-up

-With dumbbell in left hand, do a row by pulling the weight up toward the right side of torso, keeping arm inline with rib cage.
-At the top of the row, hand should be near ribs, not shoulder (it’s not a biceps curl).
+With dumbbell in left hand, do a row by pulling the weight up toward the right side of torso, keeping arm in line with rib cage.
+At the top of the row, your hand should be near ribs, not shoulder (it’s not a biceps curl).
 Return to starting position by straightening arm.

 Want to give it a shot?
-Pick 2 to 3 exercises from our list of 19 explosive movements.
+Pick 2 to 3 exercises from our list of 19 explosive bodyweight movements.
 Do 5 or 6 reps and repeat for 2 to 3 rounds total.

 Remember, these muscles are getting worked in the larger movements described above, but you can add on more specific moves to target them if you have the time.

 Special thanks to certified trainer and owner of TS Fitness Noam Tamir, who designed these moves and modeled them for us.
 Tamir wears a shirt and shorts by Lululemon and his own Reebok sneakers.
 You can follow TS Fitness on Instagram, Twitter, and Facebook.